Land-Based Industries of the Early 1900s

 Although sawmills existed in Newfoundland and Labrador since the 1600s, railway construction gave the industry renewed importance by increasing demand for lumber and by making inland forests accessible.
 Throughout the 1890s, operators built mills or established logging communities at Botwoodville, Norris Arm, Glenwood, Millertown, Terra Nova, Benton, and various other locations along the railway.
 A Nova Scotian business, the Grand River Company, also established a mill at Mud Lake in Labrador and began logging operations there.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 20.03.002), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 20.03.002), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 By 1901, Newfoundland and Labrador boasted close to 200 sawmills that employed 2,400 workers.
 The country was exporting up to 50 million board feet of lumber each year, much of which was white pine.
 Years of intense harvesting, however, caused white pine to become depleted before the First World War and the sawmilling industry fell into decline.